-If the request to be admitted outside normal age group is approved by NNC, parents/carers will need to make an application for a place in Reception in the normal round of admissions in the following academic year and if an application for the normal reception year has been submitted, this can be withdrawn.
+If the request to be admitted outside normal age group is agreed by NNC, parents/carers will need to make an application for a place in Reception in the normal round of admissions in the following academic year.
+If an application for the normal reception year has been submitted, this can be withdrawn.